Doctor of Education in Leadership

 Lewis & Clark uses an online application which is managed by a third party vendor.
 You will be able to upload your essay and resume.
 However, transcripts must be sent directly to the graduate school.
 We will accept official e-transcripts sent by colleges and university registrar offices.

 A $50 nonrefundable application fee is required.
 Online application: the fee is payable with a credit card or electronic check.
 Fee waivers are available to alumni of Lewis & Clark graduate school and current students enrolled in the College of Arts and Sciences.
 Participants in special programs are also eligible for a waiver.

-Candidate are required to write four essays.
+Candidate are required to write three essays.
 The doctoral program essay topics and instructions are listed below.
 Essays may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed).

 Three Letters of Recommendation

 We require letters from three individuals who know you and are qualified to evaluate your academic competence, character and/or experience in professional or leadership roles.
 (See Statement on letter of recommendation for the Ed.D. program.)